Braves vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 87 hits with 23 doubles, a triple, eight home runs, 20 walks and 42 RBI.
-He's also stolen four bases.
+- Castellanos has recorded 88 hits with 23 doubles, a triple, eight home runs and 21 walks.
+He has driven in 43 runs with four stolen bases.

-- Castellanos will look for his seventh straight game with a hit in this contest.
-During his last 10 games he is hitting .293 with three doubles, a home run, two walks and seven RBI.
+- Castellanos will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is hitting .317 with three doubles, a home run, three walks and eight RBI.

 Castellanos Recent Games